Apolloscar/ECS171_GroupProject/README.md

  - quality (score between 0 and 10)

  ### Group Project Abstract
-- This data on red wine was gathered in Northern Portugal.
+- This data on red-wine was gathered in Northern Portugal.
 It contains physicochemical qualities of wine as well as a subject value on quality ranging from 0-10.
 - We can create a model that uses the physicochemical attributes to determine whether a red wine will be good or not.
 - Then, to determine this we will convert quality values to 1, if they are above a threshold such as 7 or 8, and if they are below convert them to 0.
-- We will then use logistic regression to create a model that can predict quality;furthermore, we can create a correlation matrix and model coefficients on a scatterplot to see which attributes strongly affect the taste of red wine.
+- We will then use logistic regression to create a model that can predict quality; furthermore, we can create a correlation matrix and model coefficients on a scatterplot to see which attributes strongly affect the taste of red wine.
 - This model can be used to determine which factors significantly influence the quality of red wine to improve flavor and can help create a guideline on what values each component should have.
 - Also, if the wine were to taste bad, then these attributes could be checked under the model to determine which characteristic is negatively affecting the flavor.
 - Another model can be created using KNN, which could be used to classify wine as either good or bad with the given features.